We produce a weekly blog to share what we’ve been up to, stories from the rare disease world, interesting info on our projects, and more.

 Every week we put our fingertips to keyboards to bring you, our community, stories of what we’ve been up to, things we’ve found interesting, and updates from our projects.
 Released every Friday, our blog is also regularly written by guests who openly share their experiences.
 We hope you enjoy reading our little instalments!

-[row][two-third] 'Receiving a rare diagnosis' is the second part Jessica Grace’s ‘Medicine beyond the textbook’ blog series.
+‘The challenges of being a 'good' patient’ is the fifth part of Jessica Grace’s ‘Medicine beyond the textbook’ blog series.
 The blog posts, released every two months, share Jessica’s stories and thoughts as both a medical student and rare disease patient.
 I am ‘that’...read more

 Rare epilepsy syndrome giving hope to those living with intractable epilepsy: How rare diseases are leading the way in medical research

 This week's blog, by Margarita Delgado Thompson, has been chosen from the essays submitted to our 2016 Student Voice Essay Competition.
 It makes a very interesting read.
 Rare syndromes are leading research for chronic health conditions that impact millions of people...read more

 In this week's blog, David Bennett - a member of our Empowerment Advisory Committee - explores the early stages involved in setting up a patient group for a rare disease.
 His blog includes interviews with parents who have set up groups for rare conditions affecting...read more

 This week's blog is taken from our 2016 'Student Voice' essay competition entries.
 Heba Abbas, in answer to the question 'The impact of a rare disease is much more widespread than its direct symptoms.
 Discuss how, with particular reference to the patient experience',...read more

 [row][two-third] Everyone knows that Findacure really believes in drug repurposing.
 Finding new uses for existing pharmaceuticals has the potential to speed up and reduce the cost of delivering treatments to the rare disease patients that need them most.
 Luckily we...read more